-The flag at the top of Elizabeth Tower (top-right in the photo above) may seem small from a distance, but it’s the size of a tennis field.
-Next to Palace of Westminster is the Westminster Abbey.
-And if you take the Victoria street, after 10-15 min of walking you will reach Westminster Cathedral.
-From there a short walk will lead you to Buckingham Palace:
+The flag at the top of Elizabeth Tower (top-right in the photo above) may seem small from a distance, but it is the size of a tennis field.
+Next to the Palace of Westminster is the Westminster Abbey.
+And if you take Victoria street, after 10-15 min of walking you will reach Westminster Cathedral.
+From there, a short walk will lead you to Buckingham Palace:

-Buckingham Palace is surrounded by parks.
-We’ve walked through St James’s Park back to our hotel.
+Parks surround Buckingham Palace.
+We have walked through St James’s Park back to our hotel.

 Another view on this iconic building:

 As most of you probably know, Big Ben is not the name of the tower.
 It is the name of the bell inside the tower (the biggest of three in the Palace of Westminster).
 I did not know that Ben was the name of the man who made the bell.
 He was a big fellow, and when he stood next to the bell, people said they were roughly the same size.
 Thus, the bell got Ben’s nickname: Big Ben.

 Day #2 – The Tower and Westminster Abbey

 For the second day in London, we had tickets to The Tower of London.
 As I mentioned previously, pre-book tickets and come early.
 This way you will save both time and money.

 Reaching the Tower of London is uncomplicated by the tube, Tower Hill station is right next to it.
 You can also get there by ferry or bus (Tower Hill stations).

 Regarding transportation, I would recommend getting an Oyster card.
 You can buy it at any train/underground station.
 Five pounds is a deposit when you charge it with money, and the rest is used for your trips.
 You can always recharge it, and on the last day of your journey, you can return the card and get the money left on the card plus the deposit back.